Updated: Jun 25, 2022

 Mexican Cooking: A traveler could spend an entire vacation eating their way around Mexico.
 Mexican cuisine is regionally flavourful and absolutely delicious.
-Equites is a Mexican street food with charred corn, cotija cheese, spices and mayo.
+Equites is Mexican street food with charred corn, cotija cheese, spices, and mayo.
 This is an easy-to-eat version of Elotes, on-the-cob skewered corn.

 What you might not think about, when considering Mexican street food, is mayonnaise.

 Even more questionable, is putting mayo on corn.
 I've been around a bit and I can handle mayo and fries, mayo, and tuna on a baked potato, mayo on sushi.
 But on corn?
 I'm a corn purest; growing up on summer meals of fresh corn on the cob, boiled, smothered with butter, sprinkled with salt, and served with sliced tomato on the side.

 But, when in Mexico...Elotes are skewered ears of corn, grilled to a beautiful char and smothered with a creamy mayonnaise sauce, and lime and chili powder.
 Every picnic and summer fair in Texas has an elotes booth.
 However, the fear of mayo schmears all over my face from eating on-the-cob corn in public has always been a factor in my enjoyment of the snack.